News & Insights

 Additionally, smart containers enhance cargo security, improve service levels and on-time deliveries, and decrease operational delays.
 Overall, the data provided by smart containers helps increase consignment profitability by avoiding unforeseen expenses and stabilising unit costs.

-4. Vessel Crews
+4. Vessel crews

 Vessel crews, tasked with maintaining the correct temperatures for refrigerated containers and knowing the count of all containers on board, traditionally had to check each unit manually.
 Smart containers offer a significant operational improvement by allowing crews to remotely monitor refrigerated units' temperatures and verify that their cooling systems are functioning correctly.
 This remote capability provides early alerts, enabling crews to address issues promptly and potentially save cargo from damage.